Respectful and responsible holiday – tips for visitors

 Rovaniemi combines nature and urban services in Finnish Lapland

-Familiarize yourself with the local culture
+Familiarise yourself with the local culture

-Familiarize yourself with the local culture
+Familiarise yourself with the local culture

 Home for the local people